Slawomir-Kwiatkowski/flask-contracts/README.md

 You can try the app here: https://flask-contracts.herokuapp.com

-(In order to be able to create, view and accept contracts you must create an account - respectively the customer or the contractor)
+(In order to be able to create, view and accept contracts you must create an account - respectively the customer or the contractor.
+Otherwise, these options are hidden from the menu)